Elskom/Sdk/README.md

-# MyPackages
+# Sdk
-This holds all of my nuget packages as submodules for a single solution file to build all of them at once.
+All of the project files to help with building plugins for Els_kom as well as for Els_kom itself.